-Although not considered infertility, repeatedly losing pregnancies generates as much or even more frustration.
-This diagnosis, known as Recurrent Pregnancy Loss (RPL), is made in couples who have lost 3 or more pregnancies.
-In these cases, the risk of a new loss is considerably increased and measures should be taken to prevent this from occurring.
+Although not considered infertility, repeatedly losing pregnancies generate as much or even more frustration.
+This diagnosis, known as Recurrent Pregnancy Loss (RPL), is made in couples who have lost three or more pregnancies.
+In these cases, the risk of a new loss is considerably increased, and the couple should take measures to prevent this.
 RPL occurs in approximately 3% of couples.
-In general, these losses occur in the first half of pregnancy, before 20 weeks.
+These losses generally happen in the first half of pregnancy, before 20 weeks.

 RPL has been associated with multiple causes:

-Genetic.
-There may be abnormalities in the chromosomes of the intended parents that are not manifested in their physical characteristics, but that predispose them to form embryos with genetic alterations incompatible with life, which result in early miscarriage.
-The most frequent of these is known as translocations, in which a fragment of a chromosome breaks off and attaches to another chromosome.
-Genetic alterations in embryos can also occur spontaneously in couples who have no predisposition.
-In the process of fertilization, a perfect union and combination of the genes of the ovum and sperm is required to allow for proper embryonic development; if any alteration in this process occurs spontaneously, the result is often a gestational loss.
+- Genetic: There may be abnormalities in the parents’ chromosomes not manifested in their physical characteristics; this predisposes them to form embryos with genetic alterations incompatible with life, which results in early miscarriage.
+The most frequent of these are translocations, in which a chromosome fragment breaks off and attaches to another chromosome.
+Genetic alterations in embryos can also occur spontaneously in couples with no predisposition.
+In fertilization, a perfect union and combination of the genes of the ovum and sperm is required to allow for proper embryonic development; if any alteration in this process occurs spontaneously, the result is often a gestational loss.

-Uterine.
-Early developing embryos are fairly demanding of the environment in which they are to be implanted to continue their growth and development.
-If there is any alteration in the uterine cavity that affects the physical and biochemical conditions necessary for implantation, it simply does not occur or occurs in a deficient manner, hindering the normal development of the placenta and the pregnancy.
+- Uterine: Early developing embryos are fairly demanding of the environment in which they will be implanted to continue their growth and development.
+Suppose any alteration in the uterine cavity affects the physical and biochemical conditions necessary for implantation.
+In that case, it simply does not occur or occurs in a defective manner, hindering the normal development of the placenta and the pregnancy.
 Alterations of the uterine cavity can be from birth (Mullerian malformations), such as partitions that separate the uterine cavity in two and uteruses with two separate bodies, among other abnormalities.
-Other alterations are acquired, such as the growth of uterine tumors called myomas or polyps or the sequelae of an intrauterine infection, or surgical procedures called synechiae.
+Other alterations are acquired, such as the growth of uterine tumors called myomas or polyps, the repercussions of intrauterine infections, or surgical procedures called synechiae.
 The inability of the neck of the uterus (cervix) to contain the pregnancy can also cause recurrent loss during the second trimester of pregnancy.

 - Endocrine.
 Some pathologies that have to do with the alteration in the production of hormones in the organism can generate recurrent pregnancy losses.
-Those with the clearest association are thyroid disorders, diabetes, impaired prolactin secretion, and decreased ability of the ovary to produce progesterone, in what is known as corpus luteum insufficiency.
+Those with the most evident association are thyroid disorders, diabetes, impaired prolactin secretion, and decreased ability of the ovary to produce progesterone, in what is known as corpus luteum insufficiency.

 To analyze this condition, the specialist must do a complete study that includes tests such as:

-Evaluation of the uterine cavity.
-The method of evaluation will be defined by the specialist according to each particular case and therefore consider the best risk and benefits profile for the patient.
+- Evaluation of the uterine cavity: The method of evaluation will be defined by the specialist according to each case and therefore consider the best risk and benefits profile for the patient.

-Hysteroscopy: the introduction of a lens into the uterus, via the vagina, to visualize the uterine cavity in real time.
+- Hysteroscopy: introducing a lens into the uterus via the vagina to visualize the uterine cavity in real-time.

-Hysterosalpingography: an injection of liquid into the uterine cavity through the vagina, using it as a contrast medium to evaluate it by means of X-rays.
+- Hysterosalpingography: an injection of liquid into the uterine cavity through the vagina, using it as a contrast medium to evaluate it employing X-rays.

-After a comprehensive study of couples with RPL, a clear cause is found in 50% of the couples.
-In the remaining 50% no cause is found, which is known as idiopathic RPL.
+After a comprehensive study of couples with RPL, a clear cause for it is found in 50% of the couples.
+In the remaining 50%, no causes were found, known as idiopathic RPL.

-Many of the previously mentioned causes are responsive to successful management through different types of treatments such as correction and control of hormonal disorders, use of medications to decrease the tendency to form blood clots, surgical correction of uterine disorders, supplementation early in pregnancy with exogenous progesterone and/or the use of in vitro fertilization with genetic analysis of the embryos prior to transfer to the uterus.
+Many of the previously mentioned causes are responsive to successful management through different types of treatments such as correction and control of hormonal disorders, use of medications to decrease the tendency to form blood clots, surgical correction of uterine disorders, supplementation early in pregnancy with exogenous progesterone and the use of in vitro fertilization with genetic analysis of the embryos before transfer to the uterus.

-In cases of idiopathic RPL, even though no cause is detected, the prognosis for these couples is exceptionally good.
-Scientific evidence has shown that up to 80% of such couples are able to have a full-term baby without undergoing any type of medical treatment.
+In cases of idiopathic RPL, even though no cause is detected, the prognosis for these couples is excellent.
+Scientific evidence has shown that up to 80% of these couples can have a full-term baby without medical treatment.